python-discord/code-jam-5/thoughtful_termites/README.md

 5. After you have finished a certain number of goals, you can go to the "Unlocks" window to unlock various minigames or features, accessible on the Discord bot.
-This is accessible from the 'View Unlocks' button at the Control Panel.
+This is accessible from the 'Unlock Minigames' button at the Control Panel.

 ### Minigames & Features